awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 To persist metadata about lease state (e.g., [last read checkpoint, current assigned worker][kcl-concepts]), KCL creates a lease table in [DynamoDB][dynamodb].
 Each KCL application will have its own distinct lease table that includes the application name.
-More information, including schema, is provided at [KCL LeaseTable][kcl-leasetable].
+More information, including schema, is provided at [KCL Lease Table][kcl-leasetable].

 ## Lease Assignment